JukkoInc/jukko-ios-sdk/README.md

     }];
 ```
 #### AdClosedEvent
 When ads presentation is finished, completion block will be executed on caller's thread.
-It will contain `AdClosedEvent` object with following information:
+It will contain `AdClosedEvent` object with the following information:

 1. `reason`: reason why ad was closed.
 Possible variants are:
     * `closedByUser`: Ad view was closed by user interactions.